 People skills are key when it comes to case management because they will be collaborating with many individuals at different levels.
 They must be compassionate and caring in implementing the patient’s care plan.
 They need to be able to think outside the box to provide the best care management.
 Problem solving and mitigation are great qualities to have as well.

-Visiting Caregiver Services will provide on-going case management to ensure you have the appropriate caregivers and a consistent care team.
+Visiting Caregiver Services, providers of senior services St. Charles, MO and the surrounding areas trust, will provide on-going case management to ensure you have the appropriate caregivers and a consistent care team.

 If you had surgery or incurred an injury, your case manager will be in contact with the hospital, physician, and you care facility.
 The case manager will ensure that post surgery or post injury care orders are followed, and medications are dispensed.
 If special equipment or medical supplies are needed, your case manager will coordinate with your physician for delivery.